KEEN walker Bob Simmonds was stopped in his tracks by kidney cancer.

 Churchill, called UCARE.

 “It has given us information and support which otherwise might not have been there for us.”

 UCARE (Urological Cancer Research and Education) was established in Oxford in 2007 by a group of doctors and clinicians at the Churchill.

-UCARE development officer Valerie Berry, 56, said: “Britain is lagging behind mainland Europe in the detection of these cancers and the reason for this is the gap between recognising symptoms and seeking medical help.
+UCARE development officer Valerie Berry, 56, said: “Britain is lagging behind mainland Europe in the detection of these cancers and the reason for this is the gap between recognising symptoms and

 “We need to bridge this gap.
 And that’s why we want to fund a community nurse to raise awareness of the diseases and their symptoms and save lives.”